renancaraujo/omesh/flutter/mesh/README.md

 ## Are you using O'Mesh?
 Let me know

-If there is a chance of you using O'Mesh, do it 😉. f you do, I would love to see it in action.
+If there is a chance of you using O'Mesh, do it 😉.
+If you do, I would love to see it in action.
 Let me know where and how you are using it via my socials: [Twitter](https://twitter.com/reNotANumber) and [LinkedIn](https://www.linkedin.com/in/renancaraujo/).

 ## Docs and resources 📚